radinshayanfar/gan-tf-flowers/README.md

 # Flowers GAN

 Training a [DCGAN](https://arxiv.org/abs/1511.06434) to resemble [tf_flowers](https://www.tensorflow.org/datasets/catalog/tf_flowers) dataset.
 It is an implementation of the architecture that is used in [Matlab help](https://www.mathworks.com/help/deeplearning/ug/train-generative-adversarial-network.html) in TensorFlow.
-It is based on the DCGAN implementation tutorial on [Tensorflow website](https://www.tensorflow.org/tutorials/generative/dcgan).
+It is based on the DCGAN implementation tutorial on [TensorFlow website](https://www.tensorflow.org/tutorials/generative/dcgan).

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/radinshayanfar/gan-tf-flowers/blob/master/dcgan.ipynb)